juliandavid-garcia/First_milestone_project/testing.md

 # Testing #

-- All the features of this project have been manually tested  in order to make sure that  they respond effectively.
-Therefore, users can move from page to page since all of them are interconnected.
+- All the features of this project have been manually tested  in order to make sure they respond effectively.
+Moreover, users can move from page to page since all of them are interconnected.

 - In the case of the ** Resume feature **.
 The document is open in a different window, giving the user the chance to download the document in a pdf format.